shadazam08/meesho-colone/README.md

 # Meesho Clone Website

-This project is an Meesho Clone Website developed as part of the IBM SkillBuild Internship.
+This project is an Meesho Clone Website developed as part of the `Newton School`.
 The website is built using HTML, CSS, JavaScript and ReactJs technologies.

 ## Table of Contents